Study Shows Magnitude of Cybersecurity Vulnerabilities at Big Pharmaceutical Companies

 Ransomware Attack on Sapphire Community Health

-Sapphire Community Health established in Hamilton, MT was attacked by ransomware resulting in the probable exposure of 4,000 patients’ PHI.
+SapPHIre Community Health established in Hamilton, MT was attacked by ransomware resulting in the probable exposure of 4,000 patients’ PHI.
 On February 18, 2021, the provider found out about the ransomware attack because the employees couldn’t access files.
 To manage the problem, the healthcare provider deactivated data systems and took the appropriate scanning and recovery measures.

 The breach didn’t affect the medical record system, nonetheless several encrypted files containing patient data such as names, birth dates, and addresses.
 A few people also had their financial account data and/or Social Security numbers for a few people were exposed.